luisbenicio1/light-switch/README.md

-# Light-Switch

-# a simple website that simulates a light switch
+# A simple website that simulates a light switch